 Add the minor as an authorized user.
 Becoming an authorized user is the best way to get credit cards for minors.
 Legally, minors are unable to get their own credit card.

 Check age requirements.
 Most issuers don’t have an age restriction for authorized users.
-Amex has a minimum age of 13 to 15 years old, depending on the card.
+Amex has a minimum age of 13 years old, depending on the card.
 Barclays sets its minimum age at 13 years old.
 Discover and U.S. Bank require at least 15 and 16 years old, respectively.